lizastark/computational-craft-2019/tools.md

 - Stuffing
 - Polymorph or Sugru
 - Yarn
-- Small Neodynmium Magnets (you can get these from AI Friedman, the Container Store (look in the office section), or online)
+- Small to medium Neodynmium Magnets (be careful with these - they are *extremely* strong)

-## HARDWARE
+## Hardware
 - Accelerometer/Compass Sensor
 - Flora Color Sensor
 - Flora UV Index Sensor